germainelry/chatbot-mvp-hf/backend/LLM_TRAINING_GUIDE.md

 ## Current System Overview

-### What You Built: RAG-Based System
+### What You Built: Vector RAG-Based System (V2)

-Your AI Customer Support Assistant uses **Retrieval-Augmented Generation (RAG)** to provide contextual responses without training the model.
+Your AI Customer Support Assistant uses **Vector Retrieval-Augmented Generation (RAG)** with semantic search to provide contextual responses without training the model.

+**V2 Implementation:**
+- ✅ **Vector Embeddings**: Uses `sentence-transformers` (all-MiniLM-L6-v2) to generate 384-dimensional embeddings
+- ✅ **Vector Database**: ChromaDB with persistent storage in `backend/chroma_db/` directory
+- ✅ **Automatic Embedding**: Knowledge base articles are automatically embedded when created/updated via API
+- ✅ **Semantic Search**: Queries are matched by meaning using cosine similarity, not just keywords
+- ✅ **Fallback Mechanism**: Gracefully falls back to keyword search if embeddings unavailable
+- ✅ **Dual Storage**: Embeddings stored in both ChromaDB (for fast search) and SQLite (for backup)
+- ✅ **Lazy Loading**: Embedding model loaded only when first needed (singleton pattern)

 **Your Knowledge Base (from `seed_data.py`):**
 ```python